Serious Seattle Personal Injury Attorneys Ready to Fight for You

 Can I file a claim against a negligent driver and a negligent doctor for the same injury?

 Yes, you can, although the claims will be different from each other.
-Suppose, for example, that you were injured in a car accident caused by a negligent driver, and suppose the emergency room doctor was negligent in his treatment of you as well – in other words, you were having a very bad day.
-You could then file an ordinary personal injury claim against the driver, and a medical malpractice claim against the doctor.
+Suppose, for example, that you were injured in an auto accident caused by a negligent driver, and suppose the emergency room doctor was negligent in his treatment of you as well – in other words, you were having a very bad day.
+You could then file an ordinary personal injury claim against the driver, and a malpractice claim against the doctor.

 Will I lose my claim if the accident was partly my fault?